-The purpose of our Safeguarding policy at Rufford Primary School is to ensure:
+The purpose of our Safeguarding policy:

-- We embed a safeguarding culture across our school where all stakeholders understand that safeguarding is everyone's responsibility and have a good understanding of systems, processes and contextual safeguarding - Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues - Committed to developing a robust safeguarding culture of vigilance and challenge - Build resilience by raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe - Establish a safe environment in which children can learn and develop within an ethos of openness and where children are taught to treat each other with respect, to feel safe, to have a voice and know that they will be listened to - Support vulnerable pupils who have been abused, have witnessed violence towards others or may be vulnerable to abuse - Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of all school staff, supply staff and volunteers to work with our children and maintain an active, ongoing vigilance in line with the safeguarding culture - To follow the procedures set out by Dudley Safeguarding Children's Board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2023 by knowing and understanding that: - Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident - By establishing a safe environment, we enable our children to learn and develop within an ethos of openness - The importance of providing children with a balanced curriculum including PHSE, healthy relationship education, online safety, 'sexting', child-on-child abuse as well as 'abuse outside the home' county lines, contextualised safeguarding issues, and Child Criminal Exploitation (incl CSE).
-Also supporting this with online activities, enabling children to enhance their safeguarding skills and knowledge whilst understanding the risks - Undertaking the role to enable children and young people at our school to have best possible outcomes
+We embed a safeguarding culture across our school where all stakeholders understand that safeguarding is everyone's responsibility and have a good understanding of systems, processes and contextual safeguarding

+Appropriate action is taken in a timely manner to safeguard and promote children's welfare

+All staff are aware of their statutory responsibilities with respect to safeguarding

+Staff are properly trained in recognising and reporting safeguarding issues

+Committed to developing a robust safeguarding culture of vigilance and challenge

+Build resilience by raising awareness of safeguarding and child protection issues, and equipping children with the language and skills to keep themselves safe

+Establish a safe environment in which children can learn and develop within an ethos of openness and where children are taught to treat each other with respect, to feel safe, to have a voice and know that they will be listened to

+Support vulnerable pupils who have been abused, have witnessed violence towards others or may be vulnerable to abuse

+Prevent unsuitable people from working with children by ensuring we practice safe recruitment in checking the suitability of all school staff, supply staff and volunteers to work with our children and maintain an active, ongoing vigilance in line with the safeguarding culture

+To follow the procedures set out by the local authority children's safeguarding board, Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2024

+Safeguarding and promoting the welfare of children is everyone's responsibility and the voice of the child is evident

+Establishing a safe environment, we enable our children to learn and develop within an ethos of openness

+The importance of providing children with a balanced curriculum to support and empower personal safeguarding in all aspects of life and contributes to safe and successful outcomes.

-2. Legal Framework and Guidance
+2. Legislation and statutory guidance